themattspiral/fast-prng-wasm/docs/namespaces/PCG.md

 # PCG

-An AssemblyScript implementation of the PCG PRNG, a 32-bit generator with 64 bits of state and unique stream selection.
+An AssemblyScript implementation of the PCG pseudo random number generator, a 32-bit generator with 64 bits of state and unique stream selection.

 ## Variables